tmtsoftware/csw/docs/src/main/commons/create-component.md

              by the ESW subsystem.
 -   Wait: Sequencer only.
 Instructs a sequencer to pause until told to continue.

+A Sequencer receives a Sequence, which is a list of the above commands.

 More details about creating commands can be found @ref:[here](../params/commands.md#setup-command).

-Whenever a command is sent to a component, it is wrapped inside a command wrapper.
-There are two kinds of command wrappers:
+Whenever a command is sent to a component, it is sent using a Command Service method.
+There are two ways to send a command:

--   Submit: A command is wrapped in submit when the completion result is expected from receiver component
+-   Submit: A command is sent using submit when a completion result is expected from receiver component
--   Oneway: A command is wrapped in oneway when the completion of command is not expected from receiver component.
-Depending on the implementation, it sometimes can be determined by subscribing to receiver component's state
+-   Oneway: A command is sent using oneway when the completion of command is not expected from receiver component.

 ## Validation

-When a command is received by a component, the Top Level Actor will call the `validateCommand` hook of `ComponentHandlers`.
-Component developers are expected to perform appropriate validation of command, whether it is valid to execute, and return a `ValidateCommandResponse`.
-The `ValidateCommandResponse` returned from this hook will be sent back to sender directly by `csw-framework`.
+When any command is received by a component using `submit` or `oneway`, the Top Level Actor will first call the `validateCommand` hook of `ComponentHandlers`.
+Component developers are expected to perform appropriate validation of a command, whether it is valid to execute, and return a `ValidateCommandResponse`.
+The `ValidateCommandResponse` returned from this hook will be returned to the sender directly by `csw-framework` if the command fails validation.

 The component developer should return either an `Accepted` response or an or `Invalid` response specifying whether the command is valid to be executed or not.